17tayyy/17tayyy/README.md

 ## About

 Hi!
 I'm Oscar Fernandez, 18 y/o backend dev and hobbyist security researcher from Mataró, Barcelona.
-I spend most of my time in the Python ecosystem, whether that's building backends or digging into systems I probably shouldn't.
+I spend most of my time in the Python ecosystem.
+Right now that means [Intake](https://www.intake.es), a startup inside [Lanzadera](https://lanzadera.es), where I'm co-founder and head of
+engineering: backend, infra, and AI.
 I also build and contribute to open source whenever I get the chance.

-Currently learning Rust.
+I write about it at [bytay.dev](https://bytay.dev).

 ---